dh1tw/dh1tw.de/content/post/2019-07-22-change-yaesu-ft587-if-filters.md

 Since all modern electronics is now soldered with lead-free solder it's a bit cumbersome to remove it.
-I usually add some 60/40 solder and then remove it with solder wig.
+I usually add some 60/40 solder and then remove it with a solder wig.
 Adding flux also helps.

 After removing the solder I was able to pull out the old filters.

 {{< figure src="/img/2019/07/ft857_filters_removed.jpg" link="/img/2019/07/ft857_filters_removed.jpg" >}}

-The position of each filter is marked with a letter which corresponds to the appropriate filter.
+The position of each filter is marked with a letter that corresponds to the appropriate filter.

 - G: 455GW